Guillaume Verdier: Career

 In 2010, he joined the Emirates Team New Zealand to design the AC72 with the team of Grant Dalton for the America's Cup in 2013.
 He contributed to the development of foils that permitted the sailboat to leave the surface of the water and to attain speeds in excess of 40 knots.

 In 2014, he designed the monohull Comanche with the intention of creating the fastest monohull in the world.

 Following his experience with ETNZ, Verdier worked on Banque populaire VIII of Armel Le Cléac'h, a 60-foot monohull launched in 2015.

-In 2017 the trimaran Maxi, designed for Edmond de Rothschild, was launched.
+In 2017 the trimaran Maxi, named for the Edmond de Rothschild Group, was launched.